ccao-data/data-architecture/dbt/models/shared_columns.md

 2. CDU columns
 3. Note columns and a list of parking pins provided by valuations
 4. Address unit numbers

-either by valuations, CDU, or unit number/proration rate heuristics.
 Only applies to condo classes (299 and 399).
 {% enddocs %}